-Planning to upgrade to Outlook 2013?
-This guide contains a lot of preparation and other information to get yourself ready before you double click on that setup.exe file.
+Planning to upgrade to Outlook 2016?
+This guide contains a lot of preparation and other information to get yourself ready to ensure a smooth transition

 Supported versions of Windows